leddyd/MT_Formosan/README.md

 # Usage
 - Download the files in src and upload them to your Google Drive.
 Modify code directly in the Colab notebooks.
 - We include our raw data (data/raw) - feel free to inspect them.
 Though, the only data you need for working with this project are the CSV files in data/unprocessed and data/processed.
-- If you plan on using the pivot script, you'll need your own DeepL API key.
+- If you plan on using pivot scripts, you'll need your own DeepL API key.
+Scripts used for pivoting are src/Pivoter and src/scripts/ScrapeDataSources.
 - Translator.ipynb is unfinished.
-Instead, use NLLB-fine-tuning.ipynb in src/scripts.
+Instead, use NLLB-fine-tuning.ipynb in src/scripts. src/scripts/ScrapeDataSources.ipynb contains more comprehensive code for extracting data than Scraper.ipynb.

 # Hugging Face models
 - Amis to English | [hunterschep/amis-english](https://huggingface.co/hunterschep/amis-english)